exhu/pman19rs/README.rst

 Package manager and build tool for C/C++
 ----------------------------------------

+Lost interest in implementing this idea.
+See meson, xmake, cmake alternatives.

 Inspired by Rust's Cargo package manager and build tool, and pipenv.

 Aim -- make building cross-platform apps less painful.